Information for patients

 Grades of haemorrhoids

 Grade 1: The internal haemorrhoid bulges into the lining of your back passage (anus).
-They do not prolapse (protrude outside of your anus).
+They do not prolapse (hang outside of your anus).
 These may bleed.

-Grade 2: The haemorrhoid goes past the anal verge with straining for a bowel movement or passage of flatus (wind), but return to their original internal position once the straining has stopped.
+Grade 2: The haemorrhoid goes past the anal opening with straining for a bowel movement or passage of wind, but return to their original internal position once the straining has stopped.

-Grade 3: The haemorrhoid may protrude past the anal verge without any straining and requires the patient to push them inside.
+Grade 3: The haemorrhoid may protrude past the anal opening without any straining and requires the patient to push them inside.

 Grade 4: This is where the haemorrhoid is permanently prolapsed (outside of the anus).